cameraui/docs/plugins/homekit.md

 Once added, the camera streams in Home and supports **HomeKit Secure Video** recording if you've set that up in Home.

+## Secure Video on iOS 27

+Cameras with an HEVC (H.265) main stream use Apple's newer secure video services.
+Live view at home and away, recording and two-way audio all run on the camera's own HEVC stream without transcoding, so a 4K camera no longer costs a CPU core.
+This needs iOS 27 or tvOS 27 on the devices you watch on and on the home hub.

+Cameras with an H.264 main stream stay on the classic HomeKit camera services, because Apple's new remote view only takes HEVC.
+The plugin picks the path from the main stream's codec when the camera is published.

+If your home stays on iOS 26 or older, turn on **Force legacy path** in the camera's advanced settings.
+The camera then uses the classic services and its HEVC stream is transcoded to H.264, as before.

 ## What ends up where

 A camera is always its own accessory, with a motion sensor on it.
 That motion sensor is fed by camera.ui's detection, so it works whether or not a motion sensor is assigned.